The Adventures of Tom Sawyer (musical): Act Two

 As school ends for the summer, the children celebrate, but their parents remind them that they have chores and that they "can't just sit and twiddle [their] thumbs" ("Ain’t Life Fine").
 Huck tells Tom that Injun Joe has returned, and Tom tells Aunt Polly that he won't be attending the annual town picnic.
 Aunt Polly tries to convince him to go, and then tells him she'll still love him ("This Time Tomorrow").
 After weeks of secret tutoring by Widow Douglas, Huck finally learns how to read and they celebrate ("I Can Read").

 At the annual town picnic the festivities start with the exploration of McDougal's Cave.
 As the town people go to the cave, Injun Joe makes his presence known to Muff, wanting to know where he found the map.
 After a violent interrogation, Muff reveals to Joe that the map came from the cave.
 Injun Joe states that he will go into the cave to find Murrell's Gold ("Murrell's Gold (Second Reprise)").
 As the children explore the cave, Tom takes Becky to a hidden part of the cave.
 As they explore, Tom and Becky realize they are lost.
 Aunt Polly and Judge Thatcher, with the rest of the town people, frantically search for them ("Angels Lost").

-Underground, as Tom and Becky seek a way out of the cave, Tom comforts Becky after telling her they are on their last candle.("Light").
+Underground, as Tom and Becky seek a way out of the cave, Tom comforts Becky after telling her they are on their last candle ("Light").
 Tom uses a reel of kite string to look for a way out while Becky can rest.
 As Becky prays to God that they will be found ("Angels Lost (Reprise)"), Injun Joe grabs Becky, but Tom jumps out from behind a rock and fights him off until Huck arrives.
 The three friends all come together to fight Injun Joe, which ends with Tom accidentally stabbing Joe in the chest, leading Joe to stumble into a ravine to his death.
 The shaken children find Murrell's Gold and see daylight shining through a crack in the wall.
 They escape from the cave, finally safe.

-As the people of St. Petersburg hold a funeral service for the lost children ("Light (Reprise)") Tom, Huck and Becky limp into town.
+As the people of St. Petersburg hold a funeral service for the lost children ("Light (Reprise)") Huck, Tom and Becky limp into town.
 They realize that they're watching their own funeral.
 The children are discovered and the town people are wild with happiness ("Ain’t Life Fine (Reprise)").
 Huck tells Tom that he can read, and the two friends join the celebration ("Finale").